NUMS Aggregate Formula 2026: 50/40/10, Test Now 13 September

 Common mistakes when computing NUMS aggregate

 - Using the PMDC MDCAT total instead of NUMS.
-NUMS MDCAT is out of 200, PMDC NMDCAT 2025 is out of 180.
+NUMS MDCAT is out of 200, the PMDC national MDCAT is out of 180.
 Dividing a NUMS score by 180 (or a PMDC score by 200) skews the percentage and the final aggregate.

 - Applying negative marking when there is none.
-NUMS MDCAT 2025 has no negative marking per the official schedule.
-Some older prep guides assume a -1 deduction, do not apply that for the 2025 cycle.
+NUMS MDCAT has no negative marking, stated in the official advertisement.
+Some older prep guides assume a -1 deduction, which does not apply.

 - Treating Army Medical College cut-off as a single number.
 AMC reserves seats across open merit, reciprocal, self-finance and armed forces categories.
 The "AMC cut-off" you see online usually refers to open merit only.
 Other seat types have separate cut-offs.